vdunbar/iamslic/index.md

-# What we do matters: Libraries, climate change, and transformation
+# What we do matters

+## Libraries, climate change, and transformation

 > Every bit of warming matters, every year matters, every choice matters.